Mission, Vision, Values

 The BCH Foundation is under the leadership of a 19-member volunteer Board of Trustees.

-Trustees are all members of the local community who donate their time in service of the hospital.
+Trustees are all members of the local community who donate their time in service of the health system.
 Members

 serve a three-year term and may be reappointed for a second term.
 Ron Secrist has been Foundation president since 2002.
 Prior to joining BCH, Ron served as Boulder City Manager earning an outstanding reputation for his leadership in the community, communication skills, high energy and enthusiasm.
 Ron's 30-year career in city government also includes posts in Champaign, Illinois; Chapel Hill, North Carolina; and Blacksburg, Virginia.